Austin Electrical Permit Requirements

 • Electrical Repairs permit

-Stand-alone permit for electrical repair work that does not require formal review by plan review staff.
+Stand-alone permit for electrical repair work that does not require formal plan review.
 Applied via AB+C Portal.

 • Electrical Upgrade permit

-Stand-alone permit for electrical upgrade work (e.g., panel/service upgrades) that does not require formal review.
+Stand-alone permit for electrical upgrade work (e.g., service/panel upgrades) that does not require formal plan review.
 Applied via AB+C Portal.

 • Electrical New Construction in ETJ permit

-Stand-alone permit for electrical special inspections that do not require formal review.
-Applied via AB+C Portal.
+Stand-alone permit for electrical special inspections that do not require formal plan review.

 Fees